Firedrake/mpd-tools/README.md

 output (an audio output has been enabled/disabled)

-options (a play optin has been changed, such as consume or single mode)
+options (a play option has been changed, such as consume or single mode)

 sticker (the sticker database has been changed)